muchtall/slack-status-dashboard/README.md

     python3 slack-status-dashboard.py

 The script will output an HTML file named *slack-status-dashboard.html* and refresh its content every ~60 seconds.
 The page refreshes itself in the browser every 5 seconds.

+This is intended to work in concert with https://github.com/muchtall/slack-status-updater